Aishwarya Rai: Modelling career

 In the 1994 Miss India pageant, Rai won second place behind Sushmita Sen and was crowned Miss India World, also winning the titles Miss Catwalk, Miss Miraculous, Miss Photogenic, Miss Perfect Ten and Miss Popular.

 As first runner-up, Rai's duties included representing India in the rival Miss World pageant in Sun City, South Africa.
 She went on to win the pageant, and the Miss Photogenic award and Miss World Continental Queen of Beauty − Asia and Oceania.
 After winning Miss World, Rai said she dreamt of world peace and that she wanted to be an ambassador of peace during her one-year reign in London.

+In 1995, Aishwarya Rai went on a world tour, including to Colombo and Sri Lanka, in her capacity as ambassador of peace during her reign as Miss world, representing the organisation for their "beauty with a purpose" initiative.

 Prior to participating in beauty pageants, she had received four offers to star in movies but she decided to participate in Miss India to step back from the film industry for a bit.
 She said in an interview, "If I hadn't taken part in Miss India, Raja Hindustani (1996) would have been my first film."
 She continued to model until she became an actress.